-The network's performance for 2019-20 compared favourably to the six Minimum Service Standards (MSS) targets related to duration (System Average Interruption Duration Index, SAIDI) and frequency (System Average Interruption Frequency Index, SAIFI) of power outages.
+The network's performance for 2022-23 compared favourably to the six Minimum Service Standards (MSS) targets related to duration (System Average Interruption Duration Index, SAIDI) and frequency (System Average Interruption Frequency Index, SAIFI) of power outages.
 These standards are set as part of Energex's Distribution Authority.

-Our response capability is constantly tested by major

-weather events with each incident unique in terms of scale and impact.
-Last year, the network was exposed to five severe storms affecting 115,440 customers.
-The network was also affected by several bushfires, the most notable of which was at Tewantin.
+Our response capability is constantly tested by major weather events with each incident unique in terms of scale and impact.
+Last year, the network was exposed to three severe storms affecting 82,087 customers.
 Comprehensive post event reviews are conducted to identify further opportunities to enhance our plans, processes, technology, resourcing and overall response capability.
 These assessments are critical to reducing the negative impact of large-scale disasters in Queensland and ultimately meet our communities' expectations.
 Our commitment is to maintain the improvements in reliability achieved over recent years and to continue to improve the customer experience for those being impacted by outages.
 Our investment and planning criteria look at the reliability benefits for the customer and our need to meet the MSS as well as Safety Net requirements.
-The graphs below show the five year trend in outage duration and frequency.
+The graphs below show the five-year trend in outage duration and frequency.